ideckia/action_worklog/README.md

   * It will create a new task with the start time.
   * If set_color is true, it will send to client the new state with the `color.working` color.

+pro-tip: If you want to copy the text of the previous task just type `_prev_` in the task-id field.
+The action will get the previous task-id and will copy for the last one.

 ## On long press

 Shows the current working time dialog